3.1 upgrade to 3.2

 2. Default serialization switch

-- Starting from version 3.2.0 of Dubbo, the default serialization method is switched from
+Starting from Dubbo version 3.2.0, the default serialization method is switched from

 fastjson2.
 For applications upgraded to 3.2.0, Dubbo will automatically try to use